lefebvreb/cstar/README.md

 - [x] Use parser to build AST
 - [x] Treewalk the AST
 - [x] ECS
-- [ ] Examples and automated tests
+- [ ] More examples and automated tests

 ## Bonus